 - (b) The Tournament Assignment Committee will submit a list to all F.S.A.
 Board members at least ten (10) days prior to the F.S.A.
 Winter Meeting. - (c) The Tournament Schedule for the next active season will be voted on for approval by the full F.S.A.
 Board at their Winter Meeting. - (d) An approved schedule will be available on the F.S.A. website as soon as possible after the approval. - (e) The schedule of tournaments shall be printed in the annual Preview as follows: The State Sponsored Tournaments are to be shown in red so they readily stand out; all tournaments are to be listed in chronological order of the dates to be played. - (f) An Inter-District, Intra-District or District Tournament may be held on the dates scheduled for a Statewide Tournament, if the distance of travel is greater than seventy-five (75) miles.
 No scheduled Inter-District, Intra-District or District Tournament may be held on the dates set for the Statesponsored Singles and Doubles events.
 Any question of conflict below the level of District Tournaments shall be decided by the District Executive Board. - (g) The number of places in all State Sponsored and Statewide Tournaments will be determined by the size of the field in each division.
-(The above statement and what followed has been rescinded October 2012, and the following added January 2013) If there are less than 8 players in the walking division at the Tournament of Champions and State and National Singles that begin on Monday, the divisions will be non-walking.
-(March 2021)
+If there are less than 12 players in the walking division at the Tournament of Champions and State and National Singles that begin on Monday, the divisions will be non-walking.
+(March 2024)